coddingtonbear/eidolon-savegame-editor/readme.rst

 =======================

-Early in my playing of Eidolon, I somehow missed my chance to find the fishing pole, and continually had trouble finding enough food to survive as a result.
+Early in my playing of Eidolon, I somehow missed my chance to find the fishing pole and continually had trouble finding enough food to survive as a result.
 This is the tool I wrote to avoid having to trek all the way across the world to find that fishing pole.